IKEA Museum

-The IKEA Museum is a museum located in Älmhult, Sweden, that opened to the public on June 30, 2016.
-It presents the history of the Swedish furnishing company IKEA.
+The IKEA Museum is a museum located in Älmhult, Sweden, that opened to the public on 30 June 2016.
+It presents the history of the furnishing company IKEA.

 It replaced IKEA Through the Ages (located in the Corporate Culture Center 'Tillsammans'), a smaller 800 m2 exhibition that showed 20 different room settings with IKEA furniture and objects.

+Exhibits

+The permanent exhibitions of the museum are divided into four main sections: